Battle of Camden: Legacy

 The Camden Battlefield is located about 5.5 mi north of Camden.
 Approximately 479 acres of the core of the battlefield is owned by the Palmetto Conservation Foundation, and is undergoing preservation in private-public partnership.
 The original five acres were owned by the Hobkirk Chapter of the Daughters of the American Revolution who gave their portion over to the current owners.
 The American Battlefield Trust and its partners have acquired and preserved more than 294 acres of the battlefield as of mid-2023.
 The site was declared a National Historic Landmark in 1961, and placed on the National Register of Historic Places in 1966.

 Aspects of the battle were included in the 2000 movie The Patriot, in which Ben and Gabriel Martin are seen watching a similar battle.
 Ben comments at the stupidity of Gates fighting "muzzle to muzzle with Redcoats".
 The film is not historically accurate, depicting too many Continental troops relative to the number of militia, and showing the Continentals and militia retreating at the same time.

 Reburial service in Camden of a British soldier whose remains were discovered in 2022.

-In 2022, the remains of 13 troops who died during the battle were discovered in shallow graves, 12 of whom were Continental Army soldiers and one being a soldier from the British Army's 71st Regiment of Foot.
-All 13 were subsequently reburied in 2023 with full military honours, with the Royal Highland Fusiliers of the British army taking part in the funeral.
+In 2022, the remains of fourteen troops who died during the battle were discovered in shallow graves, twelve of whom were Continental Army soldiers, one being a soldier from the British Army's 71st Regiment of Foot, and one being determined to be Native American.
+All of the 'Camden Fourteen' were subsequently reburied in 2024 after an April 22, 2023 funeral with full military honors.
+The Royal Highland Fusiliers of the British army took part in the funeral.
+The US Air Force 79th Fighter Squadron from the Shaw Air Force Base performed a flyover to honor the men.

+The first of the fourteen soldiers discovered was identified in 2026, using DNA from a tiny piece of his skull.
+Private John Pumphrey was a teenaged member of the Maryland 7th Regiment.